mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric.md

 ## Spellcasting
 As a conduit for divine power, you can cast cleric spells.
 See chapter 10 for the general rules of spellcasting and chapter 11 for a selection of cleric spells.

-Clerics know every spell for which they can cast — however they must prepare a set number at the beginning of the day before using them.
+Clerics know every spell for which they can cast — however, they must prepare a set number of spells at the beginning of the day before using them.

 ### Cantrips
 Clerics can prepare cantrips alongside their other spells of 1st level and higher.